cyphyne/cyphyne/README.md

-- 🐁 Hello!
-I’m Jackie
+- Hello!
+I’m Jack (๑´⌔`๑)
-- 🦕 I like making art and writing
+- I enjoy doing digital art and writing
-- 🌱 I’m currently learning mostly front-end languages ^_^
+- I’m currently learning mostly front-end ^_^

 <!---
 cyphyne/cyphyne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.